 Just like the retail stores, the moment Halloween is over, the holidays begin at full speed.
-As we unwrap one of the last pieces of candy from our child’s trick-or-treat bucket, we start thinking about our Thanksgiving menu, if and how we’ll safely celebrate the holidays this year, and finalizing Christmas lists.
+As we unwrap one of the last pieces of candy from our child’s trick-or-treat bucket, many of us start thinking about our Thanksgiving menu and Christmas lists.
 Honestly, I started thinking about Thanksgiving and Christmas over the summer since delivery times were taking longer and many stores were sold out of popular items.
 I doubt my husband did.

 Now that I have a family of my own, I, too, want to create warm, fuzzy, and magical feelings of the holidays in my home.
 But, I’m not willing to sacrifice my mental health for it.

 A 2006 study by the American Psychological Association states that “holiday stress has a particular impact on women, who take charge of many of the holiday celebrations, particularly the tasks related to preparing meals and decorating the home.”
 While the research in this article was done 14 years ago, the sentiments and findings still ring true today.

 Although my mom now has my sisters and me do much of her Christmas shopping for her (which is another added stressor for us, to be honest), I do still see the stress and overwhelm in her after all these years.
 She wants so badly for all of us to enjoy the holidays, so she stresses herself out over every detail while also trying to look as though it’s a breeze.
 The emotional labor she takes on is essentially exactly as described in the term’s definition on Dictionary.com; the sum of small acts performed by one person to make other people’s lives more pleasant and to protect them from negativity, including hiding the effort required to do so.